zio/zio-kafka/docs/example-of-consuming-producing-and-committing-offsets.md

 1. produce the records
 2. await the acknowledgements and commits offsets

-We then use the `buffer` operator between those operation.
+We then use the `buffer` operator between those operations.
 Buffer allows upstream to run ahead in a separate fiber.

 The following diagram compares the two approaches.
 The rectangles represent stream operations.